From graph to Riesz continuity: Applications of Theorem

-The other direction is slightly more delicate, because the action of $\sU(H)$ on $\gR$ is not continuous.
-However, its restriction to operators with compact resolvents, $\sU\times\gR_K\to\gR_K$, is continuous by Proposition \ref{prop:sURK}.
-By Dixmier--Douady theorem \cite[Lemma 3]{DD}, the group $\U(H)$ is contractible in the strong topology, so the map $\V\colon\sU\to\sU$ is homotopic to the identity map $\sU\to\sU$.
-A homotopy between these two maps provides a homotopy between the composition $I\circ\Phi\colon\gR_K\to\gR_K$ and the identity map $\gR_K\to\gR_K$.
-This completes the proof of Theorems \ref{thm:RK} and \ref{Thm:RKF}. \endproof
+By a result of Dixmier and Douady \cite[Lemma 3]{DD}, the group $\sU(H)$ is contractible, so the map $v\colon\sU\to\sU$ is homotopic to the identity map $\sU\to\sU$.
+The action of $\sU(H)$ on $\gR_K(H,H')$ is continuous (see Proposition \ref{prop:sURK}), so a homotopy between these two maps provides a homotopy between the maps $\Phi\colon\gR_K\to\gR_K$ and $\Id\colon\gR_K\to\gR_K$.
+Therefore, the restriction of $\Phi$ to the subspace of operators with compact resolvents is homotopy inverse to the identity map $\rR_K\to\gR_K$.